 The Compensation Committee and the Board review the Compensation Committee Charter annually and approve changes as appropriate.
-During 2022, the Compensation Committee reviewed and recommended approval of a revised Compensation Committee Charter, which the Board approved in November 2022.
+During 2023, the Compensation Committee reviewed and recommended approval of the Compensation Committee Charter with no changes compared to the version approved in 2022.
+The Board approved that Charter in November 2023.
 The complete text of the Compensation Committee Charter, which reflects standards in SEC and NYSE rules, is available on Farmer Mac's website (www.farmermac.com) in the "Corporate Governance" portion of the "Investors" section.
 A print copy of the Compensation Committee Charter is available free of charge upon written request addressed to Farmer Mac's Secretary at 1999 K Street, N.W., Fourth Floor, Washington, D.C.
-20006.
+20006 through June 15, 2024 and at 2100 Pennsylvania Avenue, N.W., Fourth Floor, Washington, D.C.
+20037 after June 15, 2024.